cowtony/ACM/C++ Fundamental/05 Pointer and Reference/README.md

 # Assignment
 - Try to use `Dynamic Memory Allocation` to write any one of the previous assignment.
-- Make the string upper case.
+- Make the string upper case (in-place).
 - Double the value of an array.
 - Bubble sort the array.
 - Extra: Linked List Implementation.
 (Maybe after learned struct)